jacobkor/Project1/README.md

 still whitin ansible follow these steps below:
 - Copy the ansible playbook and configuration files to  /etc/ansible/files
 - Edit metricbeat-config.yml - scroll down to line #62 and change the ip to your ELK machine private ip using port 5601, scroll down to line #96 and   change the hosts ip address to you ELK machine prive ip using port 9200.
 - save the file
 - now run metricbeat.yml to start the playbook and install filebeat
 ***please note if the group you want to install file beat name is different then 'websrvers' please edit the file (metricbeat.yml) and change line #3 host to the desire group name.

-Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:
 -  Which file is the playbook? install-elk.yml  Where do you copy it? /etc/ansible/install-elk.yml
 -  Which file do you update to make Ansible run the playbook on a specific machine? update the /etc/ansible/hosts file  How do I specify which machine   to install the ELK server on versus which to install Filebeat on? by specifying the group name (webservers/elk) - two groups we have set on the     hosts file.
 - Which URL do you navigate to in order to check that the ELK server is running? http://[ELK-SERVER-PUBLIC-IP]:5061/

  As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.

- - All playbooks, configurations file and this readme file can be downloaded using: git clone https://github.com/jacobkor/project1.git
+ - All playbook and configurations files  can be downloaded using: git clone https://github.com/jacobkor/playbooks.git
  - To update any of the .yml files use: nano <filname.yml>
  - TO run a playbook use: ansible-playbook <file.yml>